rgilks/acto/README.md

 ### Saving Your Story

-You can save your current adventure progress at any time using the "Save Story" option in the user menu (available when logged in).
+You can save your current story progress at any time using the "Save Story" option in the user menu (available when logged in).

 This will download a `.zip` file containing: